 Talk to your healthcare provider about all of your breastfeeding questions.

-If a male does get the ACAM2000® vaccine, it is recommended to wait 4 weeks after getting the vaccine, and until the lesion from the vaccine has fully healed, before trying to get a partner pregnant.
+If a man does get the ACAM2000® vaccine, it is recommended to wait 4 weeks after getting the vaccine, and until the lesion from the vaccine has fully healed, before trying to get a partner pregnant.
 If their partner is already pregnant, they should isolate from their partner for 4 weeks after getting the vaccine, and until the lesion from the vaccine is fully healed.
 They should also take steps to keep their clothing, bedding, bandages, and other contaminated items away from their partner.

 For more information on paternal exposures, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.